 You have a lot of options to get to Athens which cover by air, sea, rail, driving and even on foot!

 Apart from the many things you can do in Athens itself it is also feasible to do a day trip to Meteora & Delphi and/or Olympia although Meteora is a long day.
-You can also catch the ferries out to the Saronic islands which are really lovely.
-We especially like Hydra which has no cars or scooters and was home to the acclaimed musician Leonard Cohen and many famous playwrights, the original ‘bohemians’ for over 20 years.
+You can also catch the ferries out to the Saronic islands, which are really lovely.
+We especially like Hydra, which has no cars or scooters and was home to the acclaimed musician Leonard Cohen and many famous playwrights, the original ‘bohemians’ for over 20 years.
 There is a well priced 1 day cruise that takes in Aegina, Poros, Hydra and Spetses as well.

-Athens itself has great shopping ( don’t miss the huge department store, Attica), incredible food and a lively night-time scene with thousands of tavernas and cafes to choose from.
-There are a lot of new hotels and restaurants many with incredible rooftop views, especially of the Acropolis.
-The Acropolis museum is world-class and needs to be enjoyed either before or after visiting The Acropolis itself, but there are many other excellent Museums too – the highest number per capita in Europe!
+Athens itself has great shopping (don’t miss the huge department store, Attica), incredible food, and a lively night-time scene with thousands of tavernas and cafes to choose from.
+There are a lot of new hotels and restaurants, many with incredible rooftop views, especially of the Acropolis.
+The Acropolis museum is world-class and needs to be enjoyed either before or after visiting the Acropolis itself, but there are many other excellent Museums too – the highest number per capita in Europe!

 One of our favourite places to stay is Zillers Hotel.
-Beautiful rooms right on Mitropoleos street which is one of the main dining streets of Athens and runs parallel with the main pedestrian shopping street of Ermou.
+Beautiful rooms right on Mitropoleos street, which is one of the main dining streets of Athens and runs parallel with the main pedestrian shopping street of Ermou.
 It has a fabulous rooftop bar and restaurant and is really very inexpensive for what you get.
 They only have 6 rooms though so book early!

 - Day 12 Acropolis, Acropolis Museum, Agora and other ancient sites – complete guide HERE.
+Hire Christina – the best licensed Guide in Athens!

 - Day 14 Walking food tour of Athens, more shopping and home